b56-clouddevops/terraform--basics/README.md

     2) Create subnets one in us-east-1a and us-east-1b with subnets as 10.2.0.0/25 and 10.2.0.128/25 respectively
     3) Ensure you mention one of the subnet as public and the other as private.
     4) Ensure you enable "Enable auto-assign public IPv4 address" on the public-subnet and this ensures the Public IP Address to the instances launched in this subnet.
 Don't do the same for Private-Subnet.
+    5) Create a Internet Gateway and attach it to the roboshop-vpc ( you can attach only one IGW per VPC )
+    6) Create a Public-Route Table and associate with the public-subnet and with a route of 0.0.0.0/0 with IGW
+    7) Create a Private-Route Table and associate with private-subnet and with a default route.
+    8) Now you should be able to SSH to the machines launched in the public-subnet

+    9) Also public-machines should be able to talk to the internet.
+But not the private machines.

+    10) All the machine should have access to internet and why ?  ( If a machine needs to download a package, how do we update packages )

+    11) We need to desing the network in such a way that, No one should be able to access the private machines from the internet.
+But, if the private machines want to talk, they should be able to talk to the internet.

+    12) But if you try to SSH from your workStation to any of the Public or private machines with their Privat IP, it won't as they are in 2 different networks.

+    13) How can we enable private communication between 2 different VPC's ? [ Using VPC Peering ]

+    14) Create VPC Peering as demonstrated between 2 different VPC's

+    15) Update the route tables of default-rt, public-rt and private-rt with respective CIDR range, then private communication would be enabled between the 2 VPC's.

 ```